 “Although they (the Amish) keep their distance from most technology, they have developed a trust in doctors because they suffer from so much disease.
 It was also an introduction to their ways of paying for health care.
 The Old Order Amish do not accept government assistance, and therefore they do not get Medicaid.
 They also don't carry private insurance but rather rely on the community to cover bills that individuals cannot cover themselves.”

 A fairly well balanced look at the vaccine debate by PBS’s Frontline.
 Both sides are accurately represented.
-Three highlights:
+Two highlights:

 A typical victim of anti-vaccine beliefs: 44 minutes 23 seconds - 47 minutes 20 seconds